 Mugshots As Historical Artifacts

-Other mugshots record other examples of systemic oppression.
-Those of Rev. Martin Luther King Jr. and Rosa Parks don't reflect the subjects' criminality as in the case of most mugshots but instead indict a criminal justice system that is unequal and oppressive in its application.
-The willingness of those opposed to the system to subject themselves to its machinations to highlight its iniquity was an essential step in dismantling that system.
+Other mugshots record examples of systemic oppression.
+Those of Rev. Martin Luther King Jr. and Rosa Parks don't reflect the subjects' criminality like most mugshots, but instead indict a criminal justice system that was unequal and oppressive during the civil rights movement.

 History's Most Infamous Criminals

-Much is made of the early mugshots of famous criminals as well, like Clyde Barrow's, of Bonnie and Clyde fame.
-Taken when he was a young man, Barrow's mugshot preceded a period of brutal incarceration that helped turn him into a brutal killer later on.
+Much is made of the early mugshots of legendary criminals as well, like Clyde Barrow's, of Bonnie and Clyde infamy.
+Taken when he was a young man, Barrow's mugshot preceded a period of brutal incarceration that perhaps contributed to him becoming a brutal killer later on.

 The mugshot of Albert Fish belies the absolutely abominable human being that is its subject.
-Fish, a serial killer and cannibal who may have killed over 100 people in the late 19th and early 20th centuries wrote a letter to the mother of one of his victims, a nine-year-old girl named Grace Budd.
+Fish, a serial killer and cannibal who terrorized people in the late 19th and early 20th centuries, wrote a letter to the mother of one of his victims, a 10-year-old girl named Grace Budd.

-Celbrities Behaving Badly
+Celebrities Behaving Badly